muntasirhssn/muntasirhssn.github.io/index.md

 ## End-to-End ML Pipelines and Deployment at Scale

-Develop an end-to-end machine learning (ML) workflow with automation for all the steps including data ingestion, data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, deploying in production, model monitoring and drift detection with Amazon SageMaker Pipeline - a purpose-built CI/CD service.
+This project demonstrates an end-to-end machine learning workflow on AWS, covering data ingestion, preprocessing, model training, evaluation, deployment and monitoring concepts.
+The workflow uses Amazon SageMaker Pipelines for ML orchestration and integrates CI/CD practices to support repeatable, production-oriented model delivery.

+The project highlights practical MLOps concepts including automated pipeline stages, scalable training, model evaluation, deployment readiness, monitoring and drift detection.
+It is designed to show how machine learning workflows can be structured for reproducibility, reliability and operational scalability in cloud environments.

 <img src="images/MLOps6_Muntasir Hossain.jpg?raw=true"/>